 Collierville is a town in Shelby County, Tennessee, United States, and a suburb located in the Memphis metropolitan area.
 The town had a population of 43,965 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Tennessee
+There You Have It – The Best Places To Grow Up In Tennessee

 If you’re looking for a breakdown of cities in Tennessee ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.